Our Goals Here On This Site

 Little David was my final proof that these people with disabilities are indeed special.
 He makes straight A’s in school, even in the advanced classes.
 He has the maturity and clarity of thought of a much older young man.
 He never gives up and always gives what I feel is a gargantuan effort to do the best he can in every situation.
-He is tough!
+He is tough to the core!

 David is fiercely competitive.
 He “rules” when playing his online video games with his many friends.
 I have asked his gaming buddies and they all verify that David is the most fierce competitor they know.

 One to straighten out his legs.
 That required severing both femurs and having them straightened and anchored in place with hardware until the bones healed.
 This is an excruciatingly painful surgery.
-He finally had the hardware removed and keeps them in a bag as trophy’s.
+He finally had the hardware removed and keeps them in a bag as trophies.

-The next surgery was for scoliosis, another horrendous surgery where the surgeons lay open the whole back of the patient exposing the spine and then placed several pounds of permanent hardware around the entire spine so that he can sit up straight without pain.
+The next surgery was for scoliosis, another horrendous surgery where the surgeons laid open David’s whole back exposing the spine and then placed several pounds of permanent hardware around the entire spine so that he can sit up straight without pain.

 The final surgery came last year when he had to have lung surgery to relieve serious pneumonia symptoms with an array of drain tubing drilled through his chest and sides, directly into his lungs.

-Little David, like Mike and most “Special Needs People”, have this energy or spirit that is hard for me to adequately describe.
+Little David, like Mike and other “Special Needs People”, have this energy or spirit that is hard for me to adequately describe.
 They rarely lose focus.
 They never give up!
 They warm your heart like a fireplace on a cold winter day.

 If you are blessed with knowing any of these special people, I am sure you love them like we do.
 You cannot avoid giving them the respect they deserve to get.